colinmchale/WeatherDashboard/README.md

 ![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)

 ## Description
 This dashboard provides a clear view into the current weather condtions of a major city in the US, as well as a five day preview of what weather is to come.
-The search bar enables users to look for a city and immediately receives current and future conitions.
+The search bar enables users to look for a city and immediately receives current and future conditions.
 Once the user submits info the page will automatically load the response.
+After a city is searched for, that city will be displayed in the "Recent Searches" section of the search box.

 ## Table of Contents
 [Description](#description)